VirtualLime/VirtualLime/README.md

-🌱 Interested in web development, and C++ programming at the moment.
+🌱 Interested in C++ programming at the moment, background in full stack web development.

 Will be putting up more repos soon for graphics programming when I have the time.